XinFinOrg/XDCMonitor/README.md

 3. **Receiver addresses** for test transactions

 Test transactions are executed every 5 minutes by default, with metrics being recorded in InfluxDB and visualized in Grafana.

+## Alert System and Reporting

+The application features a comprehensive alert and reporting system for monitoring blockchain health.

+### Alert Features

+- **Multi-level Severity**: Alerts are categorized as `error`, `warning`, or `info`
+- **Network-specific Alerting**: Alerts can be associated with specific chains (Mainnet or Testnet)
+- **Component Attribution**: Alerts include the source component that triggered them
+- **Multi-channel Delivery**: Supports sending alerts to Telegram, webhooks, and the dashboard
+- **Intelligent Throttling**: Prevents alert floods by limiting frequency of similar alerts
+- **Smart Alert Classification**: Automatically determines network association through chainId and content pattern matching

+### Telegram Integration

+- **Topic-based Routing**:
+  - Alerts for Mainnet (chainId=50) route to a dedicated Mainnet topic
+  - Alerts for Testnet (chainId=51) route to a dedicated Testnet topic
+  - General alerts go to the main conversation thread
+- **Formatted Messages**: Clear, well-formatted messages with emoji indicators and detailed information
+- **HTML Formatting**: Uses HTML formatting with monospace tables and Unicode box-drawing characters for bordered tables

+### Weekly Reports

+The system automatically generates weekly alert reports that provide insights into system health:

+- **Comprehensive Statistics**:
+  - Total alert counts by severity (error/warning/info)
+  - Breakdown by network (Mainnet/Testnet/Other)
+  - Component-specific analytics
+  - Most frequent alert types
+- **Manual Report Generation**:

+  - Generate reports for custom date ranges
+  - Get formatted messages for communication channels
+  - Trigger immediate report delivery to configured channels

+- **Report Archiving**:
+  - System maintains the last 4 weeks of reports
+  - Data is stored in both memory and InfluxDB for reliability

+### Alert Classification System

+The system uses a robust approach to classify alerts by network:

+1. **Primary Classification**: Uses the chainId field when available (chainId=50 for Mainnet, chainId=51 for Testnet)

+2. **Pattern-Based Classification**: For legacy alerts or those without chainId, analyzes alert title and message content for patterns:

+   - Mainnet indicators: "mainnet", "chain 50", "chainId 50"
+   - Testnet indicators: "testnet", "chain 51", "chainId 51"

+3. **Fallback Category**: Alerts that can't be classified as either Mainnet or Testnet are categorized as "Other"

+This approach ensures accurate network classification for all alerts, regardless of how they were created.

+### Report Formatting

+Weekly reports are displayed using a modular, optimized structure:

+- **Network-Specific Sections**: Dedicated sections for Mainnet, Testnet, and Other alerts
+- **Severity Tables**: Clear breakdown of errors, warnings, and info alerts per network
+- **Component Tables**: Details of affected components with alert counts by severity
+- **Bordered Tables**: All tables use Unicode box-drawing characters for clear visual structure
+- **Most Frequent Alerts**: Summary of the most common alert types across all networks

+### Alert Types

+The system monitors for various alert conditions:

+1. **Block Time Alerts**: Warnings when block time exceeds thresholds
+2. **Transaction Error Alerts**: Notifications of high transaction error rates
+3. **RPC Response Time Alerts**: Alerts for slow or non-responsive RPC endpoints
+4. **High Transaction Volume Alerts**: Notifications of unusual transaction activity
+5. **Consensus Alerts**: Notifications about consensus issues like missed rounds and validator penalties

+### Testing Alert System

+You can test the alert system using the testing endpoints:

+- Manually trigger individual alerts with `/api/testing/trigger-manual-alert`
+- Test all alert types at once with `/api/testing/trigger-all-alerts`
+- Test specific alert categories with `/api/testing/trigger-alert/{type}`
+- Test network-specific routing with `/api/testing/test-telegram-topics`
+- Generate and view weekly reports with `/api/testing/generate-weekly-report`
+- Get formatted report messages with `/api/testing/weekly-report-message`
+- Send weekly reports to all channels with `/api/testing/send-weekly-report`

 ## InfluxDB and Grafana Integration